albertholskog/Portfolio_Albert_Holskog/README.md

 # Portfolio for Albert Holskog

-this is my portfolio page. here you can read a little about me and see the latest projects I have done
+This is my portfolio page.
+Here you can read a little about me and see the latest projects I have done